CarbonLDP/carbonldp-js-sdk/doc/README.md

 delete():Promise<Carbon.HTTP.Response.Class>
 ```

-Remove the data in the server referred by the id of the PersistedDocument.
+Remove the data in the server referred by the id of the persisted document.

 --